lesapin/sm-base/README.md

 * compile.sh
   * -f : [source filename without directory path and extension]
-  * -s : attempt to transfer to a remote server
+  * -s : attempt sftp transfer to a remote server
-  * -d : move plugin to another destination
+  * -d : move plugin to another directory
   * -D : define a DEBUG symbol in the compilation